programming-hero-web-course-4/b10a8-gadget-heaven-dmmalek/README.md

 - LocalStorage

-# 5 features of your website/project
+# 5 features of website/project

 ### 1. Dynamic and Responsive Navigation System